SOFTS-NY cocoa hits more than two-year high, sugar also climbs

-LONDON, March 22 (Reuters) - New York cocoa futures on ICE rose to the highest level in more than two years on Wednesday, boosted by supply tightness, while white sugar climbed to a six-month peak.
+March 22 (Reuters) - New York cocoa futures on ICE settled to the highest level in more than two years on Wednesday, boosted by supply tightness, while white sugar climbed to a six-month peak.

 COCOA